-In September of 2015, while on a mission trip in South Africa, God gave Isabelle a vision of a Village for orphans and vulnerable children.
+In September of 2015, while on a mission trip in South Africa, Isabelle had a vision of a Village for children and women.
 In November 2016, Isabelle felt the call to return to South Africa.
-She visited Lungisisa Indlela Village in Durban.
-The vision was very similar.
+She visited Lungisisa Indlela Village (LIV) in Durban.
+The LIV experience help crystalize a model of how this group of people could be supported.
 She came back to Canada to start what is now LINK Village Society.

 In 2018, Isabelle was asked to lead a project called BRAVE, a one-day event for girls ages 12 – 18 living in vulnerable situations like foster care, homelessness, and youth probation.
 It was at this time that she recognized a need for a village in Kamloops, British Columbia in Canada.